ChrisWhealy/DistributedSystemNotes/Lecture 8.md

 * Its own internal state, and
 * The state of ***all*** its incoming channels

-If it can be shown that the snapshot process terminates for an individual process, then it follows that it will terminate for all participating processes in the system.
+If it can be shown that the snapshot process terminates for an individual process, and all individual processes use the same snapshot algorithm, then it follows that the snapshot will terminate for all participating processes in the system.

 Now we can appreciate the importance of the assumptions listed at the start.
 The success of this entire algorithm rests on the fact that:

 * Eventual message delivery is guaranteed, and
 * Messages never arrive out of order (all channels are FIFO queues), and